Parenting kids with behavioural issues

 HCF members with hospital or extras cover have access to Calm Kid Central*, an online educational and support program to help kids aged 4-11 learn to act bravely and confidently, behave in positive ways, develop good friendships and manage tough life situations.

-There is also access a range of mental health support, such as psychology telehealth consultations with PSYCH2U for eligible HCF members^ and online courses through THIS WAY UP+, a not-for-profit initiative developed by experienced psychiatrists and clinical psychologists, to help you take control of your mental wellbeing.
+There is also a range of mental health support, such as online video support with PSYCH2U for eligible HCF members^ and online programs through This Way Up⁺, a not-for-profit initiative developed by experienced psychiatrists and clinical psychologists, to help you take control of your mental wellbeing.

 Where to find extra help for kids’ mental health support:

 SUPPORTING YOUR CHILDREN THROUGH CHANGE

 As your children grow, their support needs change.
 We ask psychologist Giuliett Moran for her advice on helping your kids as they move through different life stages.

 Caring for a loved one can be a financial, physical and emotional strain.
 It’s important to know what help is available.

 Tearing the children away from their screens is easier than you think.

 Why the number of kids being diagnosed with autism is increasing.